Creativity * Purpose * Collaboration

 The Field is a creative consultancy led by Sholeh Johnston.
 We work with people and organisations to affect change at a personal, organisational and systemic level.

-Sholeh is a creative strategist, coach and facilitator with over ten years experience working across the creative industries in the UK and internationally.
-She combines expertise in innovation, environmental sustainability, intercultural understanding and systems change, with ten years of creative programming, professional development, strategy and future-proofing experience.
+Sholeh is a creative strategist, coach and facilitator who works across the creative industries in the UK and internationally.
+She combines expertise in innovation, environmental sustainability, intercultural understanding and systems change, with creative programming, professional development, strategy and future-proofing experience.

 Sholeh started her career at Visiting Arts designing and facilitating professional development programmes, research visits and collaborative learning labs to foster intercultural understanding.
 With a regional focus on the Middle East, she nurtured relationships with the British Council and Arts Council England, and collaborated with critical stakeholders like the Foreign Commonwealth Office and BBC Persian Service.
 Working in sensitive political environments helped her develop a nuanced approach to working internationally, which she's since honed in Europe, North America and South Africa.